kevinmarino/netscaler-geolite2/README.md

 ## Things to Add

 - ADM support.
 Currently this script does not account for updating the ADM GeoLocation file.
 To be done in a future revision.

+## MaxMind GeoLite2

+You'll need to create an account to access and download the MaxMind GeoLite2 database files. https://www.maxmind.com/en/home.
+Once you have an account created you can find your MaxMind ID and generate a Key for use to automatically downloading the appropriate files.